 Darrel and I have been so blessed to be lifelong travelers.
 Both of our families have always emphasized the importance of world travel, and we both have the travel bug.
+Thank you, Mom, Dad, Pete and Carol!
+What a gift you have bestowed on us and our children!
 But as some of you may know, once you have children, travel is just....a lot.
 While we have traveled with the kids, we wanted to wait until they were old enough to endure world travel and appreciate the places we visited.
 Now that Finn is 13 and Penny Lane is 11, we feel they are old enough to do both.

-We decided to focus on one major city or highlight per week, acknowledging that even three months in any single country wouldn't reveal all its wonders.
-Our goal was to give the kids a flavorful taste of diverse cultures, sparking their curiosity so we could return for deeper explorations of their favorites later.
+We decided to focus on one major city or area per week, acknowledging that even months in any single country wouldn't reveal all its wonders, and we wanted to balance quality of travel life with seeing many different choice locations.
+Our goal was to give the kids a flavorful taste of diverse cultures to spark their curiosity so we could return for deeper explorations of their favorites later.

 → Marrakesh/Agafay Desert (Morocco)